 Please click here for the Course Participation Standards.

 Please press ‘Book Now’ to enter our online booking system.
 If it’s easier for you, only pay a deposit of $200 (+taxes and fees) now and pay the rest later.
 Full payment will is due 30 days before the course start.
 Contact us.

 Accommodation is not provided, but please check out the SeeRevelstoke.com website for recommendations on where to stay.

-Please bring a water bottle and lunch each day as only a few snacks, coffee and tea will be provided at the site.
+Please bring a water bottle and lunch each day.

 We are proud to support some of Revelstoke’s free outdoor camp and clinic initiatives with partnerships with awesome local groups: Girls On Ice Canada, Open Mountain Project, & Revelstoke PaddleSport Association.

 Before an activity each participant must complete a release of liability waiver.
 Save time on the day and complete it online.

 24-hours notice minimum needed to guarantee availability but last minute requests may be accommodated.